AquaticInformatics/aquarius-field-data-framework/src/MultiFile/Readme.md

 - Take other environmental readings (like Air temperature, and battery voltage), saved in the [StageDischargeReadings CSV format](https://github.com/AquaticInformatics/stage-discharge-readings-field-data-plugin) as 'WednesdayReadings.csv`
 - Combine both files into `Wednesday.zip`
 - Upload `Wednesday.zip` to AQTS, and see the Wednesday visit with both the discharge measurement and the on-site readings.

+See [the wiki page](https://github.com/AquaticInformatics/aquarius-field-data-framework/wiki/MultiFile-plugin) for more details on the types problems the MultiFile plugin tries to solve.

 ## Plugin Compatibility Matrix